-- SBP data shall be motion corrected (see equipment requirements, section 5) - There shall be a minimum of one line with high quality SBP data for each survey area.
-If the survey area size exceeds 1200 km2, there shall be one high quality SBP line per 1200 km2. - If there is only one SBP line, this line should cross the central part of the survey area (±10 km from the central point).
-Provided that the SBP has no or little influence on the bottom detection for the MBE center beams (±20°), this line may be used as the survey area crossline (ref section 0). - In case of more than one SBP line, the SBP lines should have an even distribution. - Straight lines are preferred, but curved lines are acceptable if this is necessary to optimize acquisition of bathymetric data. - The recording window below the seafloor should not be less than 0.2 seconds two-way travel time (TWT). - The reflections should be represented by a single pulse.
+- SBP data shall be motion corrected (see equipment requirements, section 2) - SBP data shall be acquired along all survey lines. - Power output should be adjustable and frequency 2-12kHz adjustable. - The SBP lines should have an even distribution. - The recording window below the seafloor should not be less than 60ms two-way travel time (TWT). - The reflections should be represented by a single pulse.
 All acquisition source related multipulse signals (e.g. Chirp signal, multiple pulses at the source) should be removed during recording or pre-processing of data before delivery. - The ping rate should be as high as possible.
-Maximum ping intervals: - 0.5 second for water depths shallower than 500 m - \circ 1 second for water depths between 500 m and 1000 m. - For deeper areas, the data rate should be as high as possible without interfering with the MBE data.
+Maximum ping intervals: - $\circ~$ 0.5 second for water depths shallower than 500 m - 1 second for water depths between 500 m and 1000 m.

 Depth range Maximum value for range resolution in TWT

-0-50 m 0.1 ms
+0 - 50 m 0.1 ms

-50-100 m 0.2 ms
+50 - 100 m 0.2 ms

-100-500 m 0.3 ms

-500-1000 m 0.5 ms

-1000-2500m 0.75 ms

->2500m 1 ms